 Instructions

-- Preheat the oven to 400 degrees.
-Line a baking sheet with foil or spray lightly with cooking spray.
+- Preheat oven to 400 degrees F. Line a baking sheet or spray with nonstick cooking spray.

-- Add all of the ingredients to a large mixing bowl and use your hands or a spoon mix everything together.
-Scoop the mixture into 25- 30 small meatballs, and place them on a baking sheet ½ inch apart.
+- Add all of the ingredients to a large mixing bowl and use your hands, meat chopper, or a spoon to mix everything together.
+Scoop the mixture into 25 small meatballs then place on a baking sheet ½ inch apart.

-- Leftover meatballs will store well in the refrigerator in an airtight container for 3-4 days.
+- Store leftover chicken meatballs in the fridge for 3-4 days.

 Notes